shaikatcse/EnergyPLANDomainKnowledgeEAStep1/InitializationResults/NSGAIIWithoutTrackWithSI/WithoutRM/readme.txt

 read initial population from "C:\Users\mahbub\Documents\GitHub\EnergyPLANDomainKnowledgeEAStep1\InitializationResults\InitIndividualWithSI\WithoutRM" folder.
 These population are without random individuals.

 mergeFUN_NSI_WRM: all Pareto front from 30 runs with NSGAII with smart inililization

+N.B: this results are reported in ASOC paper